ibm-cloud-docs/watsonxdata/cli_commands.md

 1. Run `./ibm-lh data-copy --interactive` to enter the container in interactive mode.
 1. Run `cd /Ingestion-Examples/` to access the example scripts and config files.

-## Options and parameters
+## Parameters and variables
 {: #optionsparams}

-Different options and variables that are supported in a **ibm-lh** tool that is invoked by `ibm-lh data-copy` command are listed as follows:
+The **ibm-lh** utility supports various parameters and variables that can be invoked by the `ibm-lh data-copy` command.
+The following tables lists the parameters and the corresponding details.

 |Parameter|Description|Declaration|Modes of ingestion|
 |----|----|----|----|